 Is it Safe to Donate Plasma Right Now?

 Plasma Donation Centers have traditionally maintained high health standards and disinfection practices.
 Now, extra COVID-19 precautions are in place to ensure the safety and protection of donors and employees at facilities like CSL Plasma Centers for example.
 These include a thorough screening process to ensure donors are in good health and safe to donate, mandatory temperature checks, enhanced disinfecting protocols and Personal Protective Equipment use, and optimal social distancing practices.

 Where Are the Plasma Donation Centers in My Area?

-Visit DonatingPlasma.org’s site to find plasma donation centers near you.
+Visit DonatingPlasma.org’s site to find plasma donation centers near you an my CVID Resources page for more information.
 If you are a Zebra, encourage others to donate their life-saving plasma!

 Stay Strong My Zebra Friends!